THE SUNDERLAND SITE - PAGE 049

 The Southwick shipbuilding yard was located on the north bank of River Wear roughly 600 yards east of the (later) Queen Alexandra Bridge.
 A site that had previously been occupied by William Havelock.
 In 1852, 'J. and R. Candlish' were listed as ship builders at Low Southwick.
 The yard's life was brief.
 It was taken over in 1854 by Robert Thompson (1819/1910), who had worked at the Candlish yard alongside his father, Thompson, Robert (1797/1860) (a foreman there) and his two brothers Joseph Lowes Thompson and John Thompson.

-So far, only two vessels built by 'Candlish' have come to the webmaster's attention.
-Coloroon, of 710 tons.
+Vessels built by 'Candlish'?
+Successor, built in 1850, as detailed below.
+Pilgrim of 1853 covered here, Coloroon, of 710 tons.
 And it was, I read, taken over & completed by William Pile.
 And William, of 370 tons, built by Robert Candlish in 1857.
 Maybe you might help in populating a Candlish ships built list, or help otherwise with the history of this shipbuilder?
-Miramar?
-If you search at that site for the shipyard keyname 'Candlish', it links to the Robert Thompson vessel list.
-There possibly were approximately 70 vessels constructed by Candlish, if, that is, the vessels there listed through 1854 were all built by Candlish.
+So far as I can see, Candlish built 27, maybe 30 vessels during the period from 1844 thru 1857.
+A list of such vessels, at present in its infancy, has been commenced here.

 In my heading to this section, I suggest that there was a third 'Candlish' shipbuilding location - for reasons that I cannot re-establish as this page is updated.
 I presume that I must have read some reference to that third yard, hence my inclusion of the words.
 In Oct.
 2012, a guestbook message draws to my attention a shipbuilder at Middlesbrough by the name of 'Candlish, Fox & Company', which was in business at least in the years 1864 thru 1866.
 Were the businesses in fact related?